molpopgen/fwdpy11/doc/examples/DataMatrix.rst

     rng=fp11.GSLrng(42)
     params = fp11.model_params.SlocusParams(**p)
     pop=fp11.SlocusPop(N)
-    #We simulate for N generations
+    # We simulate for N generations
-    #because this code is run as part of the
+    # because this code is run as part of the
-    #testing suite, and so we want things
+    # testing suite, and so we want things
-    #to be over quickly.
+    # to be over quickly.
     pops = wf.evolve(rng, pop,params)

-    #Now, we are going to represent the entire population
+    # Now, we are going to represent the entire population
-    #as a numpy matrix with dtype=np.int8.
+    # as a numpy matrix with dtype=np.int8.

-    #Step 1.
+    # Step 1.
     individuals=[i for i in range(pop.N)] #sample EVERYONE

-    #Step 2.
+    # Step 2.
-    #By default, we get mutation keys back
+    # By default, we get mutation keys back
-    #for neutral and selected mutations.
+    # for neutral and selected mutations.
-    #keys is a tuple.  keys[0] is neutral variants,
+    # keys is a tuple.  keys[0] is neutral variants,
-    #and keys[1] is selected variants
+    # and keys[1] is selected variants
     keys = fp11.sampling.mutation_keys(pop,individuals)

-    #Step3.
+    # Step3.
-    #The keys come out totally unsorted.
+    # The keys come out totally unsorted.
 Each element in
-    #keys is itself a tuple.
+    # keys is itself a tuple.
 The first element is the
-    #index of the mutation in pop.mutations and the
+    # index of the mutation in pop.mutations and the
-    #second is the number of times it occurs in the sample
+    # second is the number of times it occurs in the sample
-    #(which in this case is the entire population).
+    # (which in this case is the entire population).
-    #Let's sort the keys based on position and also remove singletons.
+    # Let's sort the keys based on position and also remove singletons.
     neutral_sorted_keys=[i for i in sorted(keys[0],key=lambda x,m=pop.mutations: m[x[0]].pos) if i[1] > 1]
     selected_sorted_keys=[i for i in sorted(keys[1],key=lambda x,m=pop.mutations: m[x[0]].pos) if i[1] > 1]

-    #Let's make sure we got that right:
+    # Let's make sure we got that right:
     print(all(pop.mutations[neutral_sorted_keys[i][0]].pos <=
         pop.mutations[neutral_sorted_keys[i+1][0]].pos for i in range(len(neutral_sorted_keys)-1)))
     print(all(pop.mutations[selected_sorted_keys[i][0]].pos <=
         pop.mutations[selected_sorted_keys[i+1][0]].pos for i in range(len(selected_sorted_keys)-1)))

-    #Step 4. -- get the DataMatrix encoded as a genotype matrix,
+    # Step 4. -- get the DataMatrix encoded as a genotype matrix,
-    #meaning 1 row per diploid and column values are 0,1,2
+    # meaning 1 row per diploid and column values are 0,1,2
-    #copies of derived allele
+    # copies of derived allele
     dm = fwdpy11.sampling.genotype_matrix(pop,individuals,neutral_sorted_keys,selected_sorted_keys)

     print(type(dm))

-    #Get the neutral genotypes out as a 2d 2d numpy array
+    # Get the neutral genotypes out as a 2d 2d numpy array
     n = np.ndarray(dm.ndim_neutral,buffer=dm.neutral,dtype=np.int8)
     print(type(n))
     print(n.dtype)
     print(n.ndim)
-    #This must be pop.N = 1,000:
+    # This must be pop.N = 1,000:
     print(n.shape[0])

-    #finally, the DataMatrix is picklable
+    # The DataMatrix is picklable
-    #As always with fwdpy11 types,
+    # As always with fwdpy11 types,
-    #use -1 to select the latest
+    # use -1 to select the latest
-    #pickling protocol
+    # pickling protocol
     p = pickle.dumps(dm,-1)
     up = pickle.loads(p)

+    # We can also modify the data
+    # in the array via Python's
+    # buffer protocol.
+Using
+    # copy=False will give
+    # us a buffer where modifications
+    # will be passed on to the C++
+    # side.

+    # First, we'll copy
+    # the existing view.
+    orig = n.copy()

+    assert(n.shape == orig.shape)
+    assert(np.array_equal(n, orig) == True)

+    # We will swap all 0 and 2 encodings
+    # in the data:
+    for i in np.hsplit(n, n.shape[1]):
+        i -= 2
+        i *= -1

+    # OK, let's prove that we've modified the C++
+    # side.
+We'll do that by making a new view,
+    # and compare it to our copy:
+    n2 = np.ndarray(dm.ndim_neutral,buffer=dm.neutral,dtype=np.int8)
+    assert(np.array_equal(n2, orig) == False)

+    # Our new view is equivalent to our modified
+    # view:
+    assert(np.array_equal(n, n2) == True)

 The output of the above code is: